ExiledEye/DirectStorageUpdater/README.md

 ## Notes

 - The tool reads the **FileVersion** from the .dll present at runtime.
-- NuGet version list is fetched live; no hardcoded version list.
+- NuGet version list and changelog is fetched live.
-- Changelog is fetched from nuget.
 - If extraction fails for whatever reason, the backup is automatically restored.

 ## Support